ThomasWeiser/elmfire/README.md

 Atomic modifications of the data at a location can be done by transactions.

-A transaction takes an update function (or update task) that maps the previous value a new value.
-In case of a conflict with concurrent updates by different clients the update function is called again.
+A transaction takes an update function (or alternatively an update task) that maps the previous value to a new value.
+In case of a conflict with concurrent updates by other clients the update function is called repeatedly until no more conflict is encountered.

     transaction : (Maybe Value -> Action) ->
                   Location ->